kablamo/git-ribbon/README.md

 For more, read 'git help difftool' and 'git help config'.

-The default colors for vimdiff were created by insane clowns.
-So try this
+However the default colors for vimdiff were created by insane clowns.
+So try this instead:
-instead:

     ⚡ mkdir -p ~/.vim/colors/
     ⚡ wget https://github.com/kablamo/dotfiles/blob/master/links/.vim/colors/iijo.vim -O ~/tmp/iijo.vim
     ⚡ echo "colorscheme iijo" >> ~/.vimrc

+Then learn how to use vimdiff:
-To quickly exit vimdiff type 'ZZ'.
-To open folds type 'zo'.
-To switch windows type 'ctl-w l' and 'ctl-w h'.
-For more help with vim type ':help'.
+ - To open and close folds type 'zo' and 'zo'.
+ - To switch windows type 'ctl-w l' and 'ctl-w h'.
+ - To quickly exit vimdiff type 'ZZ'.
+ - For more help with vim type ':help' or ':help thingYouNeedHelpWith'.
+Tab completion is a good way to find the help topic you may be interested in.

 See also
 --------